 Designing healthcare outreach for India - solving for scale and complexity

-In a country of more than a billion people where 65% live in rural and remote areas at altitudes ranging from sea-level to 5000 meters, and speak 22 major languages in 720 dialects, access to healthcare is a challenge which experts have been trying to solve for decades.
-The design challenges posed by India’s unique socio-cultural and economic diversity requires contextual understanding of the varied problems.
+In a country of more than a billion where people live in super-dense megacities as well as rural and remote areas, at altitudes ranging from sea-level to 5000 meters, and speak 22 major languages in 720 dialects, access to healthcare is a challenge which experts have been trying to solve for decades.

 In the last couple of years we’ve had the opportunity to consider disparate healthcare outreach solutions for both urban and rural India, with its usual mix of languages, levels of education, training, infrastructure, technology, and mobility ecosystems.
-We conducted primary research – contextual inquiry, shadowing – in the field in order to understand the ecosystem, roles involved, challenges, gaps, painpoints, and opportunity areas.
-Field research is paramount to unearthing true challenges which will become opportunities to solve the right problems.
-Interactions of patients, their families, with healthcare professionals, processes & systems, and the observations derived from it all become the potent core of the design solution.
+We conducted primary research in the field in order to understand the ecosystem, roles involved, challenges, gaps, pain points, and opportunity areas, and have used them to design and deploy healthcare outreach systems there.

 Peyush is a designer leading global, diverse teams in strategic design, business transformation, and experience consulting over the past 20+ years.
 He founded Designit Bengaluru (Bangalore) studio 3 years ago and now with a team of 25 strategists, researchers and designers, he helps create design-led product-service ecosystems for his clients’ sustained competitive positioning.